The Problem With WiFi in the Almaty Region Kazakhstan

 There was a lovely little lake, called Big Almaty Lake on the way up, near the base of the mountains.
 I was told that it didn’t look too good at that moment because it was only about half full.
 I still thought it was pretty though.

-The mountains are located in the Ile-Alatau National Park, which is quite close to the Kyrgyzstan border.
+The mountains are located in the Ile-Alatau National Park in the Almaty Region Kazakhstan, which is quite close to the Kyrgyzstan border.
 We were scaling Пик Туриста or Tourist’s Peak.
 Such a lovely sounding name, but it was far from a lovely hike.
 The beginning of the hike wasn’t too bad as the snow cover was quite thin.

 As we got further up the gradient increased very quickly, the snow cover got thicker and we started to encounter huge rocky patches.
 The sun was also super intense and the snow was so bright in some areas, that even with sunglasses on, I had to close my eyes momentarily.
 That all made it very tough going.